rakenapp/mobx-mc/README.md

 ### fetch(options)

-Merges the model's `attributes` with data fetched from the server.
+Resets the model's `attributes` with data fetched from the server.
 Useful if the model has never been populated with data, or if you'd like to ensure that you have the latest server state.

 Calling `model.fetch` will toggle a `fetching` observable property so you can respond accordingly to the status of the http `GET` request (e.g. To show a loading animation).